 Dawn-Marie Gordon was an accountant for 25 years in the construction and manufacturing industries before she arrived at Key Publishing Group.
 Now, as IMATS operations manager, she keeps the shows running smoothly.
 She loves the outdoors, laughing, watching movies and dancing.
 And expensive tequila.

 Chelsea Grubbs is responsible for whipping KPG’s websites into shape, loading pretty pictures and crafting compelling Web articles.
 She has a BFA in English and is a professional writer with a background in copywriting, online retail and social media branding.
 An Iowa native (Go Hawks!), she moved to Portland for the outdoor adventures.
-Loves include traveling, coffee, yoga, poetry, fashion and interior decorating.
+When she isn’t hiking, you can find her in a yoga studio, on a dance floor or holed up in a coffee shop with a good book.

 Sue Hall is the first person you’ll see at Key Publishing Group.
 She keeps the office supplied and organized.
 She spends most of her day answering inquiries about Make-Up Artist magazine Pro Cards and IMATS.
 She has a long history in customer service, from restaurant management to training and human resources.
 She enjoys spending leisure time with her family, cooking, gardening, walking her dog and going to car shows with her husband.